Aegean Islands – Aegean Sea Islands Guide

 Aegina

 Island hopping around the Saronic Islands is, together with hopping the Cyclades, one of the most popular areas for you to include as many islands as you can, even when time is limited.
-Since the Saronic Islands are quite small and easy to explore, it is even possible to see up to three of them in just a day!
+Since the Saronic Islands are pretty small and easy to explore, it is even possible to see up to three of them in just a day!
 That, of course, does not mean that there is nothing to do in the area but quite the opposite!

 Learn more by checking these guides: